 “One size fits all approach!”

-Now, will we be able to help out everyone who has been previously diagnosed with a Bundle Branch Block?
+Now, can we help out everyone who has been previously diagnosed with a Bundle Branch Block?